This is the most comprehensive guide to life coaching online.

 I also realized that we all are facing similar challenges in life.

 Out of this experience there grew a vision.

 I will provide free sound recordings of coaching sessions on this website, to reach a bigger audience and help tens of thousands of people.

-If you can imagine supporting me with this idea, please sign up here for a free coaching session.
-Don’t worry, we can use a fake name, so that you stay anonymous.
+If you can imagine supporting me with this idea, please sign up here for a free life coaching online session.
+Don’t worry, we can use a fake name so that you stay anonymous.

 Often, I get the question: “Where can I find a life coach near me?”

 If you are searching for an “offline” life coach, there are different directories, where you can find a local life coach near you.

 These resources should give you a good overview of, which coaches are available around your city or state.

 I suggest having pretalks with at least 3 candidates of your choice.

 If you wonder what questions to ask to find your perfect fit, just enter your email in the form below and you will get my FREE checklist.